 If you item is marked as Available, follow the steps below to obtain it:

-1. Record the Call Number for the item you want.
+1. Record the Location and Call Number for the item you want.

 2. Use the Call Number to find the item on the shelves of the duPont-Ball Library.
 Most print books are on the top floor of the library.
 Consult the Library Maps and a chart to identify the precise location of your book's section.
 Call numbers are arranged in order- start by finding the section that starts with the first letter of your call number, then first letter plus second letter or number, and so on until you get to your item.